NYPL/engineering-general/standards/alerting.md

 2. Go to `CloudWatch` by clicking `Services` dropdown menu from the top navigation and choose `CloudWatch`.

-3. If it is your first alarm of the metric, a big chance you might not have any logs in the metric yet, thus you will not be able to search the metric.
-To set the alarm on it, go to `Logs` from the left navigation.
+3. If it is your first alarm of the metric, a big chance you might not have any logs in the metric yet, thus you will not be able to see the metric by searching it.
+To set up the alarm on it, go to `Logs` from the left navigation.
 And find the log that has your metric from `Log Groups`.

 4. On the log, you will find that it indicates how many filters it has on `Metric Filters` column.
 Click the link such as `1 filter`.

 5. Now you will be on the page that has all the filters the log has.
 On the filter you want, you can find a link to `Create Alarm` on the top right corner of the filter block.

-6. In the pop-up `Create Alarm` window, first enter the name and threshold of the alarm under `Alarm Threshold` section.
+6. In the pop-up `Create Alarm` window, first enter the name and the threshold of the alarm under `Alarm Threshold` section.
 The name SHOULD follow the naming conventions.
 In `Whenever` section, `is:` is usually set up to greater and equal to 1.

-7. In `Additional settings` section, set `Treat missing data as:` to good.
+7. In `Additional settings` section, set `Treat missing data as:` as good.

-8. In `Actions` section, set `Treat missing data as:` as `State is Alarm`, and `Send notification to:` as the SNS Topic you have already created.
+8. In `Actions` section, set `Whenever this alarm:` as `State is ALARM`, and `Send notification to:` as the SNS Topic you have already created.

-9. In `Alarm Preview` section, choose your preferred period and Statistic SHOULD be `Standard` and `Sum`.
+9. In `Alarm Preview` section, choose your preferred period yet the Statistic SHOULD be `Standard` and `Sum`.

-10. Click `Create Alarm` and it is done.
+10. Click `Create Alarm` to finish it.